Clopidogrel Side Effects

 Applies to clopidogrel: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking clopidogrel:More common
+You should check with your doctor immediately if any of these side effects occur when taking clopidogrel:More common

 - Chest pain